-How to participate in the 2019 Quebec Memory Championship from anywhere in the world, any time you want from March 24 to April 10
+How to participate in the 2019 Quebec Memory Championship from anywhere in the world, any time you want before April 22

-If you can’t make it to Quebec city on March 23, that’s too bad, but no matter who or where you are, there’s still a way for you to participate.
+Are you one of those poor people who couldn’t make it to Quebec city on March 23?
+That’s too bad, but there’s no need to cry because no matter who or where you are, there’s still a way for you to participate.
 How?
 By taking part as an “honorary competitor”!
 What the hell does that mean?
-It means that you will face all the same events that will be presented to the competitors on March 23, but that your participation will be completely unofficial and self-regulated.
+It means that you will face all the same events that were presented to the competitors on March 23, but that your participation will be completely unofficial and self-regulated.
 So there won’t be anything real at stake, but it will be a fun and worthwhile challenge.
 Here’s how it will work:

-- You will either leave a Facebook comment next to a relevant post or e-mail us directly at email@example.com and declare your intention to go through the events on day X. Unless you want to compete anonymously (that’s also possible), please tell us your name, your age (keep it vague if you want, but we need to know if you’re 60 or older or if you’re under 18) and where you live.
-Also make sure to learn about the rules and events here and tell us if you’re competing in the Regular or the Advanced section.
-You can choose any day you want, but it has to be in between March 24 and April 10 (Montreal time).
+- You will either leave a Facebook comment next to a relevant post or e-mail us directly at email@example.com and declare your intention to go through the events on day X. Unless you want to compete anonymously (that’s also possible), please tell us your name, your age (keep it vague if you want, but we want to know if you’re 60 or older or if you’re under 18) and where you live.
+Also make sure to learn about the rules and events here (no need to bother with the last section about championship points calculations) and tell us if you’re competing in the Regular or the Advanced section.
+You can choose any day you want, but you have to be done before April 22 (the deadline has been extended).
 You’re encouraged to do all the events on the same day as if you had been physically there, although it’s not a “rule” that we will enforce.

 - We will e-mail you everything that was presented to the competitors along with some instructions.
 The instructions will include a schedule that you’re encouraged to follow, although again it’s not something that we will enforce.
 Starting to memorize at a pre-determined time is more difficult than starting whenever you feel ready and relaxed.